Sign in

 Avigilon

-Bad Stuff: More expensive than average, not as many high end features as Milestone and Genetec
+Bad Stuff: More expensive than average and lacks some high-end features present in Milestone and Genetec.

-Bottom Line: A very solid mid level VMS that security managers will find easy to use
+Bottom Line: A dependable mid-level VMS that security managers will find straightforward to operate.

 Exacq